HackRx3/PS2_Team_Phoenix/Final_Submission/Readme.md

 # Final Submission:

+## Problem Statement
+SNAP product co-purchasing networks

+## Team Phoenix
+### Team Members

+- Yaswanth Biruduraju|2024|Manipal Institute of Technology
+- Mihir Agarwal|2024|Manipal Institute of Technology
+- Pratinav Seth|2024|Manipal Institute of Technology
+- Siddharth Singh|2024|Manipal Institute of Technology

+###Team Mentors
+- .
+- .

+### Proposed Problem Statements and Solutions-

+- Product Recommendation System basis of Feature Extracted from the product details and the co-purchases made.

+- Similar Products Recommendation System which might make customers explore other options

+- Recommendation of products based on their Consumer Confidence and category similarity using different metrics.

 ## Notebook Details-

 Considering the fact customer is searching for a product or viewing a product .
 We try to recommend products to the consumer based on various aspects of product features, customer ratings and co-purchases made among varies products listed.